thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 **Alarms count**

-Entities сount allows you to see the number of entities by displaying them on a widget and thus determine the number of devices, assets, etc.
+The Alarms count allows you to display the total number of alarms from all your devices and devices of your customers on a widget.

-Let's get familiar with this feature using a basic example, displaying the total number of existing devices on the widget.
+Let's get familiar with this feature using a basic example, displaying the total number of existing alarms on the widget.

 {% include images-gallery.html imageCollection="data-source-type-alarms-сount" showListImageTitles="true" %}